pantheon-systems/documentation/source/content/guides/wordpress-composer/06-wordpress-ic.md

 1. [Connect your repository](/create-custom-upstream#connect-repository-to-pantheon) to Pantheon.

-1. Edit the vendor name used in the upstream-config
+1. Edit the vendor name used in the `upstream-config` directory.

     - Pantheon ships the `upstream-config/composer.json` file with the line `name: pantheon-upstreams/upstream-config`.
 You should change `pantheon-upstreams` to your own project's name.